-WRI Ross Center for Sustainable Cities works globally with city governments, multilateral partners and the private sector to achieve on-the-ground change while influencing local and national policy frameworks.
-We track the impact of our projects through five key performance indicators, which are updated annually.
-The figures below represent impacts for 2016-2017.
-Learn more about our calculations below.
+WRI Ross Center works globally with city governments, multilateral partners and the private sector to achieve on-the-ground change while influencing local and national policy frameworks.
+We track the impact of our projects through five Key Performance Indicators.

 The figures above represent annual updates and cumulative totals since 2014.
 New projects are added to the calculations each year, and the impact per project tends to grow over time as on-the-ground projects gain momentum.
 Data is collected collaboratively across the WRI Ross Center network, in cooperation with local government, business leaders, transport operators and other relevant stakeholders.
 Specific notes on methodology for each measurement are included below: